-If you’re thinking about trading stocks, now might be a great time to get started.
+If you’re thinking about getting started in trading stocks, now might be a great time.
 The market is volatile, and trading is more accessible than ever.
 Trading stocks might seem intimidating, but in this guide, we’ll break it down into easy-to-follow steps.

 - Is Trading Right for You?

 Step 1: Is Trading Right for You?

 The first step in the trading journey is asking yourself if trading is right for you.
 Get down to the reason why you want to start trading.